jweissman/orsino/docs/mm.md

 - **Fire Affinity** (Resistant to fire damage.
 Immune to breath effects.)<br/>50% resistance to Fire, 100% vulnerability to Cold, Immunity to Breath<br/>

 ###  Dust Elemental
-_Guardian Elemental from the plane of dust, 454 years old.
+_Wandering Elemental from the plane of dust, 405 years old.
 They are of towering build with spiky hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|